 Employee or job applicant discrimination concerns or complaints, or requests for employee accommodation should be forwarded to the Office of Human Resources.
 Investigations into employee complaints of discrimination will be conducted according to applicable procedure, and any appeal relative to employee discipline will be administrated according to employee Dispute Resolution processes.

-The Director of the Academic Achievement Center is responsible for application of this policy to current and potential students pertaining to disability accommodation matters.
+The Director of the Academic Achievement Center is responsible for application of this policy to current and potential undergraduate on-campus students pertaining to disability or housing accommodation matters.

 The Title IX Coordinator is responsible for university-wide application of Title IX requirements.

 The Director of Human Resources is responsible for application of this policy pertaining to all matters other than Title IX and student disability accommodation matters, including investigative and appeal activities.